Reach a rapidly growing market

 False.

-Depending on the capacity of the tanks installed (equivalent of up to 210 gallons of diesel), a natural gas truck can easily cover more than 1,250 km on a full tank.
+Depending on the capacity of the tanks installed (up to 295 gallons of diesel gallon equivalent or DGE), a truck can easily cover over 1,800 km on a full tank.

 False.

-Refuelling a natural gas truck at a public station is fast, and the time it takes is similar to filling a diesel truck.
-Also, refuelling a natural gas truck does not require supervision and no competency card is needed, as is the case for propane.
+Filling the tank of a natural gas truck at a public station is as fast as filling up a diesel truck.
+What’s more, refuelling a natural gas truck requires no supervision or competency card, unlike propane.

 False.

-The price of natural gas is much more stable than that of petrol or diesel and is not dependent on the price of a barrel of oil.
-Its price is very stable and the cost of CNG or LNG at the pump can retail for as low as $0.60/diesel litre equivalent.
+The price of natural gas is much more stable than that of gasoline and diesel and is not dependent on the price of a barrel of oil.
+At the pump, the price of compressed natural gas (CNG) generates savings on the order of 40% on your fuel bill compared to diesel.

 False.